haaguileraa/idm_id/README.md

 `idm_id`          # Main folder
 .
-├──`mypackage`    # Folder containing our set of functions │  ├──__init__.py # File used to indicate that this folder contains a Python package.
+├──mypackage      # Folder containing our set of functions │  ├──__init__.py # File used to indicate that this folder contains a Python package.
 │  ├──function.py # File containing our functions
 ├setup.py         # You have to generate a set-up to ensure the functioning of your package